⚠️: This is a dark post, but it helped me process some things going on in my heart.

 Why and how am I on the shore which was soft on my skin?

 Grace doesn’t intervene as we expect.
-It doesn’t punch anyone in the face as our defense.
+It doesn’t punch anyone in the face in our defense.
 But it does cause things to shift.
 It gives us the strength when we have nothing left.
 Grace does not intervene in during times we are being battered, but it somehow still holds us together despite of bloody and wounded bodies.

 The moment grace shows up the enemy is silenced.
 He hates the presence of it’s existence.